GoranRadivojevic/LimeSDR-/README.md

 --------------------------------------------------------------
 - Built on Windows 10 Home x64 with Visual Studio Comunity 2017 (tested on Windows  x64).
-- In folder ./bin/Release exists two programs with different video drivers: limeSDR# GDI.exe is built with only GDI+ driver and LimeSDR# DirectX.exe with additional - For custom built band pass filters use LimeSDR# Database Editor.exe and in LimeSDRBandFilters table change your band edges.
+- In folder ./bin/Release exists two programs with different video drivers: limeSDR# GDI.exe is built with only GDI+ driver and LimeSDR# DirectX.exe with additional DirectX video driver - For custom built band pass filters use LimeSDR# Database Editor.exe and in LimeSDRBandFilters table change your band edges.

 --------------------------------------------------------------
 - J12 connector